 Take 202 North.
 After you pass the Glen Eagle Shopping Center on the right, prepare to move into the left turn lane.
-Just past the Keystone Plaza (Pescatore's restaurant), turn left into the driveway at the Summit at Brandywine.
-Our office is a stone farmhouse (Speakman House), on the left.
+Just past the Keystone Plaza (Pescatore's restaurant), turn left into the driveway at the Brandywine Summit.
+Our office is a brick building, on the right.